The Vivienne and Samuel Cohen Charitable Trust

 Administration

-The trust is administered by Hentons (London) Ltd, based in London.
+The trust's accounts are prepared by Hentons (Chartered Accountants), based at Ground Floor, 31 Kentish Town Road, London NW1 8NL.
 All trustees serve without remuneration, payments, or benefits from the charity.

 How to Apply

-Grants are made to “other charities or voluntary bodies” as determined by the trustees' knowledge of needs within the Orthodox Jewish community and their charitable priorities.
+Grants are made to “other charities or voluntary bodies” as determined by the trustees' knowledge of needs within their areas of charitable interest.

 Decision Timeline